medusa-project/dls-cantaloupe-docker/README.md

 # Instance Overview

-* Cantaloupe runs in standalone mode, using its embedded web server listening on HTTP port 8182.
+* Cantaloupe listens on HTTP port 8182.
 * AWS credentials are obtained from a task IAM role.
 When running locally, these are obtained from an [ECS Local Endpoint](https://aws.amazon.com/blogs/compute/a-guide-to-locally-testing-containers-with-amazon-ecs-local-endpoints-and-docker-compose/).
 * Identifiers are Medusa file UUIDs.
 The S3Source delegate method calls the